dart-lang/sdk/runtime/vm/service/service.md

 ```
 class @Script extends @Object {
-  // A name for this script.
+  // The uri from which this script was loaded.
-  string name;
+  string uri;

   // What kind of script is this?
   string kind;